-Yes, there are a few jackets that go lower – Mountain Hardwear’s Ghost Whisperer hooded down jacket is just over 8 ounces, for example – but is it really worth sacrificing insulative powers when the jacket is wet just to save less than four ounces?
-Not unless you live in a really dry area where you’re sure the jacket’s never going to get wet or need any water resistant treatment while hiking outer.
+Yes, there are a few jackets that go lower – Mountain Hardwear’s Ghost Whisperer hooded down jacket is just over 8 ounces, for example – but is it really worth sacrificing the insulation power when the jacket is wet just to save less than four ounces?
+Not unless you live in an area with really dry temperatures where you’re sure the jacket you wear never going to get wet or need any water resistant treatment while hiking outer.

-Moreover, the Atom LT is, unlike some other synthetic jackets, eminently packable which makes it a great jacket.
-It can squish down into its own pocket if you like packing jackets that way, but personally I just cram it into my pack wherever there’s room.
+Moreover, the Atom LT is, unlike some other synthetic fabric jackets, eminently packable which makes it a great jacket.
+It can squish down into its own pocket if you like packing jackets that way, but personally, I feel comfortable just craming it into my pack wherever there’s room.
 I haven’t yet encountered a space small enough that the Atom LT wouldn’t fit.

 Before discussing the Atom LT’s performance, it’s worth mentioning that this jacket also sports a bunch of very worthwhile features, including:

-The Atom LT is insulated with 60 g/m2 of Arc’teryx’s own “Coreloft” synthetic fibers, and it’s enough that this jacket will keep you relatively warm.
+The Atom LT is insulated with 60 g/m2 of Arc’teryx’s own Coreloft insulation (synthetic fabric fibers), and it’s enough that this jacket will keep you relatively warm.
 Make no mistake – this is a mid-layer, not a belay jacket.
-No 12-ounce jacket is going to keep you warm in freezing conditions when you’re standing around without at least another layer on top of and below it.
+No 12-ounce jacket is going to keep you warm in freezing conditions when you’re hiking or standing around without at least another wind break layer on top of and insulation layer below it.
 But the Atom LT works remarkably well in any layering system.
 And because it’s lightweight and air permeable but breathable, it cab be worn in a variety of conditions.

 I can keep the Atom LT on while I’m working in winter because unlike lots of jackets out there, the Atom LT is incredibly flexible and breathable.
 This is true mostly because of the stretch panels running down the sides under the arms of the jacket, where the insulation gives way to Polartec Power Stretch, a stretchy fabric that’s a bit like fleece: less insulating but immensely breathable and stretchable with a four-way stretch technology.

 You’ll lose more heat through these panels than you do through the regular insulation in the rest of the jacket, but that’s kind of the point.
 Their stretchiness makes the jacket great for high-mobility activities like climbing, and the permeability allows the jacket to bleed off some of the extra heat and moisture you generate when moving so that you’re not overheating.